richardathome/Orm/README.md

 $post->set('author_id', 1);
 ```

-## Set a foreign key column to a Model
+## Set a foreign key column to a new Model
 - fails if Model is not of correct type

 ```php